FAQs - Frequently Adventured Questions

 - If all else fails, your saving grace will be having registered for some kind of abroad insurance protection at one of the big auto associations.

-The rally gets going on February 23rd, 2019, right in the heart of Hamburg.
+The rally starts right in the heart of Hamburg.
 The Starting Line Event kicks off at 10 a.m. and the official Rally Start will take place between noon and 1 p.m.
-We’ll let you know the exact address of all this action on January 23rd, 2019.
+We’ll let you know the exact address of all the action in time.

 On the way around the frozen Baltic Sea we celebrate two wacky rally parties together.
 After a test drive on a real Ice Rally Track, we meet again above the Arctic Circle to celebrate the fantastic Northern Lights and set off together to the North Cape.
 In the Baltic States we set up the "tents" together for the Winter Bivouac Party.